joshgarza/ratrace/README.md

       - You should be redirected back, and the server will obtain and store the tokens in `server/tokens.json`.

     - **Get User Access Token and Refresh Token**
-    - `twitch token -u -s "channel:read:subscriptions"`
+    - `twitch token -u -s "channel:read:subscriptions channel:manage:redemptions user:read:email"`
     - Save the relevant information in `tokens.json`

 2.  **Start the Frontend Development Server:**